zhaoerfang/Subspace-MV-Clustering/README.md

 ## Recent changes

+- [2024 Nov 13]
+  - `compatible with cell and matrix` added a conditional branch to suit matrix type.
+  - `runtime log` the recording of experimental log has been updated to log each interation.

 - [2024 Nov 03]
   - `separate main script and algorithm implementation` now the entry of the whole project is `main.m`, and the algorithm implementation is in `runAlgorithm.m`.
   - `run different datasets` with setting different datasets and validation ratio, the results will be saved in the relevant folder with a brief description of the which.